shivtools/Youtubify/README.md

 ##Installation

+In order to use this app, you will need to get a Youtube API key.
+On line 42 of `script.js` go ahead and add your secret key!

 Assuming you have node and npm nstalled on your machine, make use of these commands in npm first:
 `npm install connect`
 `npm install serve-static`